logsenseapp/logsense-opentracing-python/docs/custom/introduction.rst

    :maxdepth: 3
    :titlesonly:

-Logsense Opentracing Tracker is project which deliver fully manual and automated way to use opentracing with `logsense.com <https://www.logsense.com/>`_.
+Logsense Opentracing Tracker is a project which delivers fully manual and automated way to use opentracing with `logsense.com <https://www.logsense.com/>`_.
 By automated way we understand self-developed automatic instrumentation.